godotengine/godot-docs/classes/class_resource.rst

 - :ref:`Resource<class_Resource>` **duplicate** **(** :ref:`bool<class_bool>` subresources=false **)** const

 Duplicates the resource, returning a new resource.
-By default, sub-resources are shared between resource copies for efficiency, this can be changed by passing ``true`` to the ``subresources`` argument.
+By default, sub-resources are shared between resource copies for efficiency.
+This can be changed by passing ``true`` to the ``subresources`` argument which will copy the subresources.

+**Note:** If ``subresources`` is ``true``, this method will only perform a shallow copy.
+Nested resources within subresources will not be duplicated and will still be shared.

 ----